danielbodart/chandlery/README.md

 # Chandlery

-**Clean-room, Docker-native game-server images where the image tag *is* the game version.** The image pins the exact version — by URL and checksum, by Steam depot manifest, or by version and patchline — and refuses to run anything else, so `chandlery/bedrock:1.26.44.3` is exactly Bedrock 1.26.44.3, verified.
+**Clean-room, Docker-native game-server images where the image tag *is* the game version.** The image pins the exact version — and refuses to run anything else, so `chandlery/bedrock:1.26.44.3` is exactly Bedrock 1.26.44.3, verified.
 When a game releases, CI rebuilds the image; graceful stop saves the world before exit; a real health check gates it.

 > A *chandlery* is the harbour-side shop that provisions ships for their voyage.
 This one provisions your servers with their game.

-Status: **all three games — Minecraft Bedrock, Valheim, Hytale — are built, proven on a real host, and publishing to GHCR** (`chandlery/bedrock:1.26.44.3`, `chandlery/valheim:0.221.12`, `chandlery/hytale:0.5.9`).
-The images *pin-and-verify* rather than baking the game in: each records exactly which version and fetches it from upstream on first start, verified, onto a `/cache` volume (see [PLAN.md §7.3](./PLAN.md)).
+Status: **all three games — Minecraft Bedrock, Valheim, Hytale — are built, proven on a real host, and publishing to GHCR** The images *pin-and-verify* rather than baking the game in: each records exactly which version and fetches it from upstream on first start, verified, onto a `/cache` volume.
 Release CI rebuilds each on upstream release.
-Remaining: migrating the homelab off LinuxGSM.

 ## Running one